rust-lang/book/src/ch08-03-hash-maps.md

 Hash maps are useful for when you want to be able to look up data not by an index, as you can with vectors, but by using a key that can be of any type.
-For example, in a game, you could keep track of each team's score in a hash map where each key is a team's name and the values are each team's score.
+For example, in a game, you could keep track of each team’s score in a hash map where each key is a team’s name and the values are each team’s score.
 Given a team name, you can retrieve their score.

-We'll go over the basic API of hash maps in this chapter, but there are many more goodies hiding in the functions defined on `HashMap` by the standard library.
+We’ll go over the basic API of hash maps in this chapter, but there are many more goodies hiding in the functions defined on `HashMap` by the standard library.
 As always, check the standard library documentation for more information.